-Due to the ‘misleading nature’ of the report the decision to grant planning permission was found to be unlawful and it was quashed.
+Due to the ‘misleading nature’ of the report by GIA the decision to grant planning permission was found to be unlawful and it was quashed.

 Francis Taylor Building Chambers who acted for the Claimant said this case follows another recent decision where a planning permission was quashed on the basis of misapplication of the BRE methodology (R (Rainbird) v London Borough of Tower Hamlets).